 Getting to the mouth of the Ohio River wasn’t too bad, although we really didn’t need to hear all the tow captains discussing the SeaRay that collided with a barge and sank just before the confluence.
 We saw it a bit later.
 Tough to be the dude who ran into a tugboat.
 What do you tell your friends?

 The Olmstead Lock Tainter gate piers and foundation sit on about 900 plate jacks, a few of which you can see here.
 We think a better name for them would be flapjacks, since they look like pancakes.
 Dana’s dad designed and built them.
 Very cool, although we still found the experience tricky.
 Not because of the jacks, of course, but because of the weather.
-With radar and AIS we safely emerged from the fog on the other side.
+With the help of radar and AIS, however, we safely emerged from the fog on the other side.
 Obviously.

 One interesting thing about these rivers is the barge cargo.
 On the Ohio, we saw coal.
 Who even uses coal these days?